Best daily deals

 As long as Bluetooth is enabled on your Android phone, the Galaxy Buds Live will send a pop-up request to initiate pairing.

 The Galaxy Buds Live supports SBC and AAC, which is good news for iPhone users interested in these earbuds.
 The earbuds also use Samsung’s Scalable Codec.
-Rather than hopping between static streaming rates, the Scalable Codec operates on a sliding scale from 96-512kbps.
+Rather than hopping between static streaming rates, the Scalable Codec operates on a sliding scale from 96 to 512kbps.
 It balances sound quality and connection stability, so listeners using a Samsung device experience few, if any, connection hiccups.

 Unfortunately, the Samsung Galaxy Buds lineup still doesn’t support Bluetooth multipoint.
-You do, however, get automatic device switching between Samsung source devices, so long as they’re all connected under the same Samsung account.
+However, you can automatically switch between Samsung source devices as long as they’re all connected under the same Samsung account.

 Pairing these Bluetooth earbuds with an iPhone is more involved but easy nonetheless.